The best nursing chairs for your nursery

 Best affordable nursing chair

-Dunelm Iris sherpa nursery chairMother&Baby
+Dunelm Iris sherpa nursery chair©MOTHER&BABY

-If a cosy borg theme is what you’re going for in your baby’s nursery then this luxurious Dunelm Exclusive rocking chair could be the perfect addition.
-It’s super stylish and bang on trend thanks to its elegant Scandi inspired design.
+If a cosy Borg theme is what you’re going for in your baby’s nursery, then this luxurious Dunelm Exclusive rocking chair could be the perfect addition.
+It’s super stylish and bang on trend thanks to its elegant Scandi-inspired design.

-Our Products Editor, Lorna, found the process of building this chair pretty straight forward, although fitting the base of the seat to the chair part was a little challenging.
+Our Products Editor, Lorna, found the process of building this chair pretty straightforward, although fitting the base of the seat to the chair part was a little challenging.
 “As with most furniture that’s on the more affordable side, there was an issue when it came to lining up the holes to screw the base into the chair which ended up taking four people to complete – we did get there in the end, but it may be worth asking for some help when building.
-It took around 30 minutes in total to build this with a bit of extra help for this tricky part but all in all, was very easy.”
+It took around 30 minutes in total to build this with a bit of extra help for this tricky part, but all in all, it was very easy.”

 Another aspect our tester loved was how light it was to manoeuvre around the room, making it ideal for parents who have their hands full.
 “I could easily push this around a carpeted floor with my legs with ease.”